MShahbazh/Log-Analyzer/ANSWERS.md

 this command also takes another argument.
 Add the path of file in case of custom log file.
 In the absence of user provided log file, it analyzes `test_logs/file.log` by default

 ## 2) STACK CHOICE
-I had the option of Js, RUST, C++ and Python for this project.
-However due to time constraints i decided to go with Python CLI as the basic version.
-Moreover Python also gives immense advantage in string, file and date handling which is difficult to obtain in C++ and RUST.
-Even tho C++ and RUST are stronger and faster for handling such large data, i had to avoid them due to time constraints.
+I looked at JS, C++ and RUST and Python for this project but went with Python CLI version due to tight time constraints.
+Even though RUST and C++ gives superior performance and efficiency for large datasets, they require more development time.
+Python accelerated the development speed due to its built-in functions.
+Its built in support for json, filing, string and date manipulation allowed me to quickly code the basic CLI version.